-This is the second part of my personal story/college advice blog installment.
-For the first one (and later ones in the future!) go to the right, look for "Categories" and click the link for "College 101".
+For the first installment of this series (and later ones in the future!) go to the right, look for "Categories," and click the link for "College 101".
 Those, by the way, are my new blog tags!
-Hopefully, they're simple enough to follow. *Editor's Note on 10 October 2016: Tags have since changed.*
+Hopefully, they're simple enough to follow.
+(Editor's Note: Tags have since changed.)

-Rule #9: If you have a food allergy, the dining hall meals will get real boring real fast.
+Rule #9: If you have diet limitations, the dining hall will get real boring real fast.

-So this summer, to make up for that, i watched a huge number of superhero movies recommended to me by friends.
-And now, I'm going to grant you the awesomeness of my opinion on them.
-Cuz I'm sure you care that much, haha.
+So this summer, to make up for that, i watched a plethora of superhero movies recommended to me by friends.
+Now, I'm going to grant you the awesomeness of my opinion on them.

-Well, guys, I'm starting my first regular blog installment!
-See, since I came to college, I've been writing down rules in my diary based off of what I've learned in my time here so far.
-So every Wednesday until I get too bored of it and start failing at life, I'm going to post my rules from the past week.
-These aren't your generic college rules you can get anywhere online.
-This is my life experience, in blog/rule form, hoping that somehow it can make your life better.
+Today, I'm starting my first regular blog installment!
+Since I came to college, I've been writing down rules in my diary based off of what I've learned in my time here so far.
+So every Wednesday until I get too bored of it, I'm going to post my rules from the past week.
+These aren't your generic college rules.
+This is my life experience, in rule form, shared in the hope that somehow it can make your life better.

 Rule #1: Wear your contacts/glasses to the bathroom.

 Especially if you are half-blind without them, like me.
-And especially if your dorm floor is co-ed.
-Because if you don't, you might end up standing blind in the hallway trying to figure out how to open the bathroom door, and having an African-American dude who calls you "bra" trying to help you, and then having to go downstairs to get your roommate to open it for you, even though you can't see a freaking thing.
-NOT FUN.
+Especially if your dorm floor is co-ed.
+Because if you don't, you might end up standing blind in the hallway trying to figure out how to open the bathroom door and having an African-American dude who calls you "brah" try to help you and then having to go downstairs to get your roommate to open it for you, even though you can't see a freaking thing.

-Rule #2: Living in a new place, everything has a gimmick.
+Rule #2: When living in a new place, everything has a gimmick.

-At first, my roommate and I couldn't figure out why the showers were always totally cold.
-Then we realized, whoever installed them mixed up the labels, and the side of the knob that said "cold" was actually hot.
-Don't ask me why.
+At first, my roommate and I couldn't figure out why the showers were always cold.
+Then we realized that whoever installed them mixed up the labels, and the side of the knob that said "cold" was actually hot.

-So, everything has a gimmick.
-Whether it's the showers, the door locks that take forever to accept your key, or the window blinds that open funny, there is something different about it.
+So everything has a gimmick.
+Whether it's mixed-up shower knobs, door locks that take forever to accept your key, or window blinds that open funny, there is something different about it.
 You have to puzzle it out like the genius college kid you are.

-So, as promised, the summary of WriteOnCon's second day!
+As promised, here's the summary of WriteOnCon's second day!
 I'm coming to you from college Orientation, which is driving me crazy, because there is TOO MUCH BEING SOCIAL.
 Grrr.
-I just want to go to class and see where my peeps are.
+I just want to go to class

-But life and writing goes on as usual.
-You all appear to have chosen PULLED UNDERWATER for my new NaNoNovel, which is funny.
+But life and writing go on as usual.
+You all appear to have chosen #MermaidPlayStory for my new NaNoNovel, which is funny.
 That's probably what I least expected.
 I've put it off twice already!
-But I guess ATM I'm going for it.
+But I guess I'm going for it.

-So here's the second day of WriteOnCon, originally presented on 8/15.
+Now it's time for the second day of WriteOnCon, originally presented on 8/15:

 HOW TO KNOW WHEN YOUR MS IS READY TO BE SENT OUT